practicusai/docs/docs/tutorial/model.md

 ## (Optional) Saving Models to a central database

 In the above steps, the model we built are stored on a cloud node and will disappear if we delete the cloud node without downloading the model first.
 This is usually ok for an ad-hoc experimentation.
-A better alternative can be to configure a central Mlflow database, so your models are visible to others, and vice versa, you will be easily find theirs.
+A better alternative can be to configure a central MLflow database, so your models are visible to others, and vice versa, you will be easily find theirs.
 We will visit this topic later.